The Technology Expectations Gap in Premium Medicine

 The cumulative effect of these individual technology expectations is a broader truth that the most successful concierge practices have internalized: in 2026, practice technology is not separate from the patient experience.
 It is the patient experience, for a significant and growing portion of the interactions that define the concierge relationship.
 The patient who messages their physician, schedules an appointment, reviews lab results, and speaks with the after-hours phone agent may interact with the practice's technology more frequently in a given month than they interact with the physician in person.
 Each of these digital moments shapes their perception of the practice's quality, attentiveness, and alignment with their expectations.

-For physicians who serve discerning patients, the question is no longer whether practice technology matters to the patient experience.
-It is whether your current technology stack meets the standard that your patients encounter in every other premium relationship in their lives.
+No single vendor owns this standard.
+The consolidated platforms argue that coherence is easiest to achieve inside one system; the curated stacks argue that excellence is chosen layer by layer, and both arguments are respectable, and both can fail in execution.
+What does not vary is the question a practice should keep putting to itself: does our current technology meet the standard our patients encounter in every other premium relationship in their lives?
 The practices that answer that question honestly, and invest accordingly, are the ones that will define the next era of concierge medicine.
 Those that treat technology as an afterthought risk discovering that their patients have found a practice that does not.